Stainless Steel vs Sterling Silver Rings: Which Metal is Better?

 Is stainless steel or sterling silver more durable?

 When it comes to durability, there are a few factors you need to consider: scratch resistance, resistance to chemicals, resistance to water, resistance to temperature, and hardness.
 For a metal to be durable for your ring, you want to look not at one factor, but all of these.

 - Stainless Steel is considered rather durable.
 Stainless steel is resistant to stains and water, which can lead to corrosion.
 It is also considered scratch resistant.
 Harsh or industrial chemicals can result in what’s called pitting corrosion, so a stainless steel ring is well suited for everyday use but not the best idea for jobs where you’re exposed to chemicals (consider a silicone ring during those work hours).
 The other issue you can run into is denting.
-Stainless steel is not as hard or metal as something like tungsten.
+Stainless steel is not as hard or metal as something like tungsten carbide.
 While steel itself is fairly hard, stainless steel, as an alloy, is prone to denting.

 - Sterling Silver has some concerns when it comes to durability.
 For one, sterling silver, as we’ve already discussed, can be prone to corrosion if left wet or exposed to harsh chemicals.
 Like stainless steel, it is a softer metal and can be dented–in fact, it is more easily dented than stainless steel.
 While it is a harder metal than silver, sterling silver is still prone to surface-level scratches.

 Verdict: Stainless steel is more durable than sterling silver, as a general rule.
 There are of course many variables that can impact how durable your ring is, from lifestyle to how well you maintain your ring to the quality grade of the metal you select.
 For instance, high-quality sterling silver may prove more durable than a low-quality stainless steel ring–but as a general rule, stainless steel is more durable.